HomeSecurity & PrivacyApp Lock Apps for Android

 Best App Lock Apps for Android (2026)

-Updated for 2026
+7 Updated for 2026-06-26

 Handing your phone to a friend should not mean handing over your chats, photos, and banking app too.
 A good app lock puts a PIN, pattern, or fingerprint in front of anything you want kept private, and the better ones add hidden vaults and intruder alerts on top.
-We installed and lived with the most popular options for a few weeks, locking real apps and trying to break back into them, to see which ones hold up in everyday use.
+We installed and lived with seven of the most popular options for a few weeks, locking real apps and trying to break back into them, to see which ones hold up in everyday use.
 For more ways to lock down your phone, browse our full Security & Privacy picks.

 1. AppLock by DoMobile

 This is the one most people picture when they think app lock, and it has earned that spot.
 We locked our gallery, WhatsApp, and settings in under a minute, then leaned on the fingerprint unlock all week.
 The photo and video vault genuinely hides files from the main gallery, and the fake cover that disguises the lock screen as a crash error actually fools curious hands.
+It is free with ads, and the March 2026 build still updates regularly with around two million installs a month.

 3. AVG AntiVirus (App Lock)